Baachus/Test_App/README.md

 ## Description

 This project is a Django/Python website built for testing purposes.
 It currently shows the relationships of characters to Scooby-Doo and the Gang.
-It also has a project builtin for utilizing PyTest with Playwright.
+It also has test projects built for utilizing PyTest with Playwright and Typescript with Playwright.

 ## Installation